mintlayer/mintlayer-core/build-tools/docker/example-mainnet/README.md

 2. To start the available services, run `docker compose up`.

-    When the corresponding docker containers start, their `home` directories will be mounted to the `container_home` subdirectory of the project directory.
-You have to make sure that the directory is writable by a user with uid 1000.
+    When the corresponding docker containers start, their `home` directories will be mounted to the `mintlayer-data` subdirectory of the project directory.

-    Note: this `container_home` directory will contain all the data produced by the containers except for the api-server's database, which will be stored in a dedicated docker volume.
+    Note: this `mintlayer-data` directory will contain all the data produced by the containers except for the api-server's database, which will be stored in a dedicated docker volume.

     Additionally, you can pass `-d` (or `--detach`) to `docker compose up` to run the containers